 2013 – today

 The company celebrated its 175th anniversary with a new logo.
-Landor Associates worked on the creation of the visual sign.
+Landor Associates worked on creating the visual sign.
 The composition took into account the historical features of visual signs using luminaries.
-Therefore, the abbreviation of the name was placed on a round blue ball with a light crescent on the left.
-The dark blue background with a gradient is a prototype of the night sky.
+Therefore, the name abbreviation was placed on a round blue ball with a light crescent on its left side.
+The dark blue gradient background is a prototype of the night sky.
 The badge is used together with the main emblem of 2003.
-The logo, touching on the company’s past, returns it to its original goals – to trade only the most necessary goods for people.
+The logo, which touches on the company’s past, returns it to its original goals: to trade only the most necessary goods for people.
 Therefore, it was decided to part with 60 percent of the brands, leaving only the most popular and important.

 Moon and Star

-Initially, before the advent of the verbal logo, the company used a visual sign in the form of a sphere with a month and stars.
+Initially, before the advent of the verbal logo, the company used a visual sign: a sphere with a moon and stars.
 However, claims that it is similar to satanic led to the subsequent rejection of the image.
 The last logo of this plan appeared in 1989.

 1851 – 1853

-The first visual sign was quite simple – a circle with a cross.
-The image spoke of the Christian faith and possibly indicated a simple mark with a cross on a certain batch of goods.
+The first visual sign was quite simple: a circle with a cross.
+The image spoke of the Christian faith and possibly indicated a simple cross on a batch of goods.

 1853 – 1859

-The concept of the logo has changed significantly.
+The logo’s concept has changed significantly.
 It resembled a spyglass in the center, a schematic representation of a star.
-History reports that the boxes that were transported to the place of the sale were marked with a star.
+History reports that the boxes transported to the site of the sale were marked with a star.
 Since the candles were called Star, the workers drew a schematic star for orientation.
-She later became the designation of P&G.
+She later became P&G’s spokesperson.

 1859 – 1875

 The company decided to go further and expand the line of products that are constantly in demand by customers.
 Procter & Gamble offers its powder, toothpaste, and toilet paper.
 As the firm grew and its influence expanded, so did the spyglass view.
-Part of a crescent and many stars appear on the logo of this time.
+At this time, a crescent and many stars appear on the logo.
 Since Procter & Gamble was famous for candles, the visual sign featured an image of the night.
 The circle pointed to the globe, the number of stars to the growing list of goods.
 The number 13 is chosen in honor of the thirteen British colonies in America.

 1875 – 1882